-Pet ownership has increased in the UK in the last few years with 62% of UK households now owning a pet, according to Statista.
-Owning a pet can be expensive as there are a number of monthly costs associated with caring for your pet in addition to the initial purchase.
-Statista estimated that the average cost of owning a dog reached £1,875 a year as of January 2022 with pet insurance and boarding making up most of the costs.
+Pet ownership has increased in the UK in the last few years with 57% of UK households now owning a pet, according to Statista.
+Owning a pet can be expensive as there are a number of monthly costs associated with caring for your pet in addition to the initial purchase, Statista estimated that the average cost of owning a dog reached £1,875 a year as of December 2022.

 In this article, we share ways that you can save money on looking after your pet while still ensuring you are meeting your pet's basic needs.
 The tips in this article largely focus on cats and dogs but most can also be applied to other pets.
 If you are struggling to afford to care for your pet, we also share what help is available to you.

 You can jump to specific sections of this article using the following links: